slsa-framework/oss-na24-slsa-workshop/activities/03/readme.md

 To complete this activity, you need:

-1. To have read the [policy part](https://docs.google.com/presentation/d/1w3AWWdXQ8ePoT50R6Ujs-Ji_aXGBa1HmxHBcQIGgH2Q).
+1. To have read the policy part of the [slides](https://docs.google.com/presentation/d/1w3AWWdXQ8ePoT50R6Ujs-Ji_aXGBa1HmxHBcQIGgH2Q).
 1. A GitHub account
 1. A docker registry account (alternatively you can use GitHub registry)